For Upper-Class Students

 How to Change Course Requests

-You may submit new requests for classes throughout the registration period, using your
+You may submit new requests for classes throughout the academic year, using your

 Course Requests page.